Tree.ly logo

 Cranking up the Heat

-which even United States residents felt first hand.
+In 2023, wildfires have burned almost 500 thousand hectares of land in Europe and it was estimated to have emitted at least 20 million tonnes of CO2 into the atmosphere.
 As the global temperatures rise and climate change intensifies droughts, reduces mountain top snow, increases lightning, the longer and angrier these wildfires become.
-A direct cause of our warming climate is from the greenhouse gasses trapped in our atmosphere.
+A direct cause of our warming climate is from the greenhouse gases trapped in our atmosphere.

 Why Compensation Only Is Not Moving Us Forwards